Roza Jalilova: Career

 In 1949, Jalilova became a soloist of the Song and Dance Ensemble of the Azerbaijan State Philharmonic Society named after Muslim Magomayev.
 In August 1951, Jalilova was among the artists representing the Soviet government at the 3rd World Festival of Youth and Students held in Berlin with the participation of 105 countries.
-For over 30 years, Jalilova has represented Azerbaijan at many international festivals that took place in Canada, China, USA, Turkey, Iraq, Ethiopia, and Morocco.
+For over 30 years, Jalilova represented Azerbaijan at many international festivals that took place in Canada, China, USA, Turkey, Iraq, Ethiopia, and Morocco.

 In 1965, Jalilova was appointed a leader of the dance group of the Song and Dance Ensemble, leaving the group in 1974.
 In various years, she organized folk groups in Nakhchivan, Shamakhi, Jabrail, Saatly and Lankaran.

 In 1989, Jalilova created the "Gulistan" song and dance ensemble, and then the "Sevinj" ensemble.
 In 1991, "Gulistan" became the first Azerbaijani dance group to visit the United States.

 For many years, Jalilova worked as a teacher of the Arts Gymnasium at the Azerbaijan National Conservatory, educating many famous dancers.

 In 2019, President of the Azerbaijan Ilham Aliyev signed an order on awarding with the Shohrat Order for her merits in the development and promotion of Azerbaijani dance art.

-Personal life
+Personal life and death

 In 1956, Jalilova got married and gave birth to her son Zahid the same year.

+Jalilova died at the age of 96 on 19 November 2025.